Saturday, October 26, 2024

 [ from earlier post ]

 Oceans are still absorbing an estimated 91% of the excess heat energy trapped in the Earth's climate system due to human-caused global warming.
-If just a small part of that heat instead remains in the atmosphere, this could constitute a huge rise in temperature.
+If just a small part of that heat instead remains in the atmosphere, this could constitute a huge rise in the temperature of the lower atmosphere.

 Polar amplification of the temperature rise causes a relative slowing down of the speed at which heat flows from the Equator to the poles.
 This impacts ocean currents and wind patterns, resulting in slowing down of the Atlantic meridional overturning circulation (AMOC) and of ocean currents around Antarctica that carry heat to the deep ocean, as well as in deformation of the Jet Stream.